CompSci-361/ChronoTimer/README.md

 ## Sprint 3

 This sprint implements a user interface and updates the chronotimer and simulator to track group run racetypes.
+Users may need to install WindowBuilder.